renatoathaydes/spock-reports/README.md

     }
 %>
 ```

+> NOTE: before version 1.2.6, `eachFeature` used to be called `forEach`.
+This had to be changed to avoid conflict
+ with Java 8's method of the same name.

 You probably noticed that some variables are available to be used in code in the template file.